lcapo/developer-documentation-hotel/DSF/Valuation.rst

 * If the provider doesn't assure a blockage superior of 30 minutes then the petition of blockage of allotment will have to be done in the booking petition.

 |

+**Status:**

+The valuation response depends the parameter <OnRequest> set:
+In case that the parameter <OnRequest> is set as false, the integration filter this options if the supplier provide us the new status with value on request in ValuationRS, then we return an error because the provider change the status option.
+In case that the parameter <OnRequest> is set as true, we don't filter the option.

+|

 **CardInfo:**